MEET THE RAT

 Treats

-There are many options for store-bought treats made for rats but fresh food can also make great treats.
-Be sure they are not storing anything in their nests that could rot. rats should never get more than 1 tablespoon of treats a day or they may become obese.
+There are many options for store-bought treats made for rats, but fresh food can also make great treats.
+Be sure they are not storing anything in their nests that could rot.
+Rats should never get more than 1 tablespoon of treats a day, or they may become obese.

 Safe Treats